-However, we must make sure that health care for PLHIV does not focus just on viral load.
+However, we must make sure that health care for people living with HIV does not focus just on viral load.
 Viral suppression is important, of course, but it is not the only measure of health.

-Despite the progress in HIV treatments and access to treatment, PLHIV continue to report high rates of:
+Despite the progress in HIV treatments and access to treatment, people living with HIV continue to report high rates of:

 These experiences are complex and often interrelated in vicious cycles.
 For example, stigma can increase depression, making it harder for people to stick to their treatment plans.
 This can lead to increased viral load, which impacts on physical health.
 Poor physical health can, in turn, lead back to increased stigma and amplified feelings of depression.

-Firstly, the global number of PLHIV with access to testing and treatment is increasing.
-As a result, the number of PLHIV who are on treatment is also increasing.
-This means we can expect that more PLHIV will live longer lives.
+Firstly, the global number of people living with HIV with access to testing and treatment is increasing.
+As a result, the number of people living with HIV who are on treatment is also increasing.
+This means we can expect that more people living with HIV will live longer lives.
 We must make sure that, as well as being longer, their lives are also healthier, happier, and more fulfilling.